 Outside of making art, my work includes:

-I currently work at the Zaha Hadid Foundation as their Learning Officer.
+Museums and cultural organisations I currently work at the Zaha Hadid Foundation as their Learning Officer, where I manage their education and public programme.
 Until June 2022, I worked for 13 years as part of the public Learning team at the Royal Institute of British Architects, leading on digital learning and community outreach, which included working with those living with dementia and blind and partially sighted people.
+I occasionally volunteer at the Brixton Windmill in their educational workshops and have been a past mentor for Arts Emergency and the London Festival of Architecture.

-In 2018 I was awarded a research grant from the Gordon Ricketts Fund to investigate the influence of the British Empire and its architects on architecture.
+Research In 2018 I was awarded a research grant from the Gordon Ricketts Fund to investigate the influence of the British Empire and its architects on architecture.
+This research continues ad hoc.

-Every year, I take part in the Urban Art fair in Brixton.
-In 2014 I contributed to a photographic exhibition at the Royal Academy, London.
+Exhibitions I sometimes take part in the Urban Art fair in Brixton.
+In 2014 I contributed to a crowd-sourced photographic exhibition at the Royal Academy, London.

 I do a lot of drawing, especially on the Tube, which has been the subject of an interview (2019) with the Londonist.
 You can also discover what I think about creativity and see me demonstrate some new drawing ideas in a filmed discussion (2020) with The Big Draw.